 Focus Monitoring Frequency Weeds The Biodiversity Offset Area will be subject to six monthly weed assessments by the Environmental Officer.
 Outbreaks of weeds, in particular noxious weeds as defined by the Noxious Weeds Act 1993 , will be controlled using suitable control measures such as spraying, slashing or manual removal.
 Where appropriate, the local weeds authority and Goulburn-Mulwaree Council will be consulted regarding weed control measures.
 6 monthly from establishment of Biodiversity Offset Area.
 Feral animals Feral fauna species will be visually monitored during the Environmental Officer's six monthly inspections and during fauna surveys undertaken once every three years.
 Measures to control feral species will be implemented as required and in consultation with the Rural Lands Protection Board, where necessary.
 Opportunistic and during scheduled 6 monthly and 3 yearly monitoring.
 Retained vegetation The condition of retained vegetation is currently monitored on a three yearly basis by a suitably qualified and experienced ecologist to identify any change in habitat quality (either deterioration or improvement).
 Permanent plots are located within the northern Habitat Management Area, on Joarimin Creek, and in the Cultural Heritage Management Zone.
-The permanent 400 m2 vegetation plot in the Cultural Heritage Management Zone within the Biodiversity Offset Area will form part of the Offset Monitoring requirements.
-The following will be recorded on a standard recording sheet: • general health of vegetation; • evidence of natural regeneration; • occurrence and abundance of weed species; • signs of disturbance, either by stock or humans; • evidence of feral animals; and • any observable impacts of the operations, such as the effectiveness of sediment and erosion control structures.
-At each vegetation plot, species diversity and structural composition of the vegetation will be recorded.
-This will allow a comparison of flora species and abundance over time.
+The permanent 400 m2 vegetation plot in the Cultural Heritage Management Zone within the Biodiversity offset Area will form part of the Offset Monitoring requirements.
+The following will be recorded on a standard recording sheet: evidence of natural regeneration; evidence of natural regeneration; evidence of feral animals; and any observable impacts of the operations, such as the effectiveness of sediment and erosion control structures.
+At each vegetation plot, species and abundance over time.
+At each vegetation plot, species and abundance over time.
 Photo monitoring will also be taken from established photo monitoring points at each monitoring site.
-Fauna will also be monitored at these sites.
-Details of fauna surveys are included in the Lynwood Quarry Rehabilitation and Landscane Management Plan Al Imana, 19 101 th) 3 yearly. ויכוומטווומוטו מוט במוספקעט ויימוומספוריו ומון (סווייצור בסוויג).
+3 yearly.
+Fehabilitation and Landscape Management Plan (Umwelt 2011b).